 - Preheat the oven to 400°F

 - Drizzle carrots with maple syrup and cook in oven.
-After 10 minutes, flip carrots and cook another 5 minutes or until a deep golden brown.2 Tbsp - Maple Syrup
+After 10 minutes, flip carrots and cook another 5 minutes or until a deep golden brown.2 tablespoon - Maple Syrup

 For the Toppings

 - Pit and chop olives, place in a small bowl.
 Stir in lemon zest and olive oil.
-Set aside.¼ Cup - Castelvetrano Olives1 Tsp - Lemon Zest1 Tsp - Olive Oil
+Set aside.¼ Cup - Castelvetrano Olives1 teaspoon - Lemon Zest1 teaspoon - Olive Oil

-- Chop mint and set aside.1 - Tbsp Fresh Mint
+- Chop mint and set aside.1 - tablespoon Fresh Mint

 To Assemble the Dish